danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### 3.1 Private Entity Declaration

-It is expressly declared that this Ministry, which is established in accordance with the laws of nature and nature's God, Ministry ecclesiastical law, the constitution(s) within any of the several states of the United States of America, is a **private entity**.
+It is expressly declared that this Ministry, which is established in accordance with the laws of nature and nature's Source, Ministry ecclesiastical law, the constitution(s) within any of the several states of the United States of America, is a **private entity**.

 ### 3.2 Terminology Clarification

-The Ministry terminology used in this charter and its supporting documents is used solely for clarification of the various usages for Light Stream Ministry under universal contract law by and between free, spiritually autonomous, sentient beings whose lives and rights derive from God Almighty The Creator, Nature, and the unique Covenant of each party with the Creator.
+The Ministry terminology used in this charter and its supporting documents is used solely for clarification of the various usages for Light Stream Ministry under universal contract law by and between free, spiritually autonomous, sentient beings whose lives and rights derive from Source Almighty The Creator, Nature, and the unique Covenant of each party with the Creator.

 ---